roymkim/terminalVelocity/README.md

 ##Final Note:
 Unfortunately, we couldn't get the GUI working in time.
 However, we do have a fully functional version that works on the terminal.

+###To Mr. K:
+I, Roy Kim, did not make commits to my branch for the beginning part of the project.
+I had problems with branching and did not branch at first.
+However, I made my commits in the master branch for the beginning and then I branched off to a branch called Roy.
+After a while, I had troubles in my branch and so I created a new branch called Roy2.

 ##Description:
 We are trying to create a terminal search engine that is able to look up prices and details for hotels and flight fares.
 The user will be able to enter paramters to narrow their search.